kstenerud/compact-time/compact-date-specification.md

 Compact Date Format
 ===================

 Compact date format is an encoding scheme to store a complete date in as few bytes as possible for data transmission.
-Any Gregorian or propleptic Gregorian date can be recorded to the nanosecond using this encoding.
+Any Gregorian or propleptic Gregorian date can be recorded down to the nanosecond using this encoding.

 Dates are stored relative to the epoch date of January 1st, 2000, with a UTC timezone unless accompanying timezone information is provided (accompanying time zone information is outside of the scope of this document).